Let’s look at the steps you can take to identify and define the objectives and audience for your dashboard:

 Now that you clearly understand your objectives, it’s time to define your audience.
 Knowing your audience will help you tailor your dashboard’s design, content, and functionality to their needs.

-Consider who will be using the dashboard and their roles within the organization.
+- Identify the target users: Consider who will be using the dashboard and their roles within the organization.
 Examples include executives, managers, analysts, or front-line employees.

-Interview your target users to understand their specific needs, pain points, and goals.
+- Understand their needs and goals: Interview your target users to understand their specific needs, pain points, and goals.
 This will help you prioritize the information to include in the dashboard and how it should be presented.

-Your audience’s data literacy will influence the complexity of visualizations and the level of detail required in your dashboard.
+- Determine the level of data literacy: Your audience’s data literacy will influence the complexity of visualizations and the level of detail required in your dashboard.
 Consider if your users need a high-level overview, detailed analysis, or both.